nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 ```

 You can set the initial layout class for a client's streams by setting the `layout` option when
-you create the token for the client, using the `OpenTok->generateToken()` method or the
+you create the token for the client, using the `generateToken()` method or the
 `Session->generateToken()` method.

-You can change the layout classes for a stream by calling the `OpenTok->updateStream()` method.

 Setting the layout of composed archives is optional.
 By default, composed archives use the
 "best fit" layout (see [Customizing the video layout for composed